deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 If this is not the case, use the ``AutoKeyColumn`` options to define the columns that make up the primary key in the join table and how the values for these columns should be generated on insert.
 Here's an example:

-.. topic:: SQL FeatureStore: Key propagation for transactions
+.. topic:: SQL feature store: Key propagation for transactions

    .. literalinclude:: xml/sqlfeaturestore_join2.xml
       :language: xml